-The German company DSD Dillinger Stahlbau GmbH won the EAR’s international tenders as general contractor for the reconstruction project (€43 million) and the supervision contract was awarded to Louis Berger S.A.
-France.
-Reconstruction has been designed by DELING’s engineers Aleksandar Bojovic and prof. Serif Dunica.
-The overall project has been managed European Agency for Reconstruction (EAR) and financed by European Union.
-The City of Novi Sad as the owner of the bridge has been the Employer as defined in the international Conditions of Contract (FIDIC) under which the contract was administered.
+The German company DSD Dillinger Stahlbau GmbH won the E.A.R.’s international tender as general contractor for the reconstruction project (€43 million) and the supervision contract (€2 million) was awarded to louis Berger S.A. of France.
+The overall project was managed by the European Agency for Reconstruction and financed by the European Union.

 Certain parts of the bridge structure, damaged by the struck of two missiles, had to be removed before commencement of real reconstruction.
 An early part of the reconstruction project therefore included removing the remaining of stay cables, dismantling of heavily damaged pylon and relocating the structure into its original position.
 The main part of the original structure was moved back towards the right bank with the damaged cables still attached.
 After the structure had been removed to its correct position, the loose cables an te main long cables from the pilon were removed.
 As the missile hit ylon at its base, the whole main pilon underneath had to be replaced entirely.
 Also, one of the piers had to be rebuilt while another one that were inclined was “brought” back to the vertical.

 New segments for the pylons and bridge deck were manufactured in three factories: GOSA in Smederevska Palanka (Serbia), MIN in Nis (Serbia) and Facom in Skopje (Macedonia).